abnormalhare/Accui4004/docs/5_CPU-Instructions.md

 Fetch Immediate.
 Sets register pair `R` to `DD`, typically used for commands that use register pairs to index ROM.
 ### 0x2O - `SRC R`
 Send Register Control.
 Sets CM-ROM pin and a CM-RAM pin, and sends register pair `R` to specify which ROM/RAM chip to send the command to.

+For a ROM, the first register is used to determine the chip number.
+For a RAM, the first register is used to select the chip (high 2 bits) and the register (low 2 bits).
+The second register is used to select the character within the register.
 ### 0x3V - `FIN R` (2-cycle)
 Fetch Indirect.
 On the next instruction cycle, the high byte of the stack, as well as the register pair `0` is sent to the ROM.
 That data is stored in register pair `R`.
 Note: If `FIN` is stored on the last byte of the current ROM chip, data will be read from the *next* ROM chip as opposed to the current one.
 This is useful for using an entire chip (aside from 0x00) as data.
 ### 0x3O - `JIN R`